chynphie/notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Chynphie's Note
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Hello, I'm Chynphie, currently at University of Waterloo major in CO, CM and a minor in computinng.
+I also play violin at UofWaterloo orchestra!